-The best exercise after a hip replacement is walking.
+Walking is a good exercise after a knee replacement.
 In order to progress with your walking, it is best to go for short walks regularly rather than long walks.
 You may increase the distance you walk gradually, as you get stronger.